-Due to the cognitive effect there is also some evidence that taking creatine can induce mania in people suffering from bipolar disorder.
+Due to the cognitive effect, there is also some evidence that taking creatine can induce mania in people suffering from bipolar disorder.

-- Nephrotoxic drugs like non steroidal anti-inflammatory drugs
+- Nephrotoxic drugs like nonsteroidal anti-inflammatory drugs

-What is the best creatine?
+What is the best creatine for seniors?

-There are some differences in absorption and possible gastric side effects but generally creatine monohydrate is by far the cheapest, well tolerated and most researched compound.
+There are some differences in absorption and possible gastric side effects.
+But generally, creatine monohydrate is by far the cheapest, well-tolerated, and most researched compound.
 That’s why I recommend it.
-Even if it’s absorption rate is less than some of the more expensive ones, it’s dirt cheap so you can just take more.
+Even if its absorption rate is less than some of the more expensive ones, it’s dirt cheap so you can just take more.

-Creatine benefits for muscle building?
+Creatine benefits for muscle building

 Creatine is very beneficial for muscle building.
-Several studies have shown the positive effects of creatine on improving lean body mass, strength and power.
+Several studies have shown the positive effects of creatine on improving lean body mass, strength, and power.
 This effect is also observed in older people.

 Is creatine a steroid

-When you consider that creatine is essentially a buffer for muscle energy stores, just like muscle glycogen you get from food, it’s function really doesn’t resemble that of steroids.
-So creatine isn’t a steroid in chemical, biological or functional sense.
+When you consider that creatine is essentially a buffer for muscle energy stores, just like the muscle glycogen you get from food, its function really doesn’t resemble that of steroids.
+So creatine isn not a steroid in a chemical, biological, or functional sense.

 Does creatine benefit the brain?

-Our brain cells use creatine and phosphocreatine just like our muscle cells and supplementing with creatine can increase the available creatine within our brains.
+Our brain cells use creatine and phosphocreatine just like our muscle cells.
+Supplementing with creatine can increase the available creatine in your brain.

 Does creatine prevent aging?

 The effects are even more pronounced when combined with strength training.
 They also concluded that higher brain creatine improves cognition and that creatine supplementation has been shown to increase brain creatine and phosphocreatine.

-Considering that creatine is very expensive and safe supplement, it’s probably one of the best supplements for seniors looking to get back some of that youthful vigor.
+Considering that creatine is a very expensive and safe supplement, it’s probably one of the best supplements for seniors looking to get back some of that youthful vigor.
 The benefits are substantial and may reduce the disease burden caused by loss of muscle mass and cognitive decline.

 Creatine dosage for seniors

 There isn’t a specific recommended dose for seniors.
-The general dose recommendation for athletes is to take four 5 gram doses for 5 to 7 days and after that 3 to 5 grams a day.
+The general dose recommendation for athletes is to take four 5-gram doses for 5 to 7 days and after that 3 to 5 grams a day.